-The appeals board stated that it updated its travel manual to require employees to obtain prior approval from their supervisor for any travel plans.
-In fact, the appeals board asserted it has already drafted a new request for travel form for its employees' use.
-In addition, the appeals board stated that the revised travel manual now explicitly requires supervisors to audit their employees' travel claims to determine the necessity, reasonableness, validity, completeness, and accuracy of the travel expenses.
-Furthermore, the appeals board asserted that it has updated its travel manual to include guidance to its employees on how to properly designate their headquarters location.
-The appeals board stated it has already posted its new travel manual on its intranet and asserts that it will also be sending a memo to all of its employees alerting them to the changes to its travel policies and procedures by the end of December 2008.
+In December 2008 the appeals board updated its travel manual to require employees to obtain prior approval from their supervisor for any travel plans.
+In addition, the appeals board now requires supervisors to audit their employees' travel claims to determine the necessity, reasonableness, validity, completeness, and accuracy of the travel expenses.
+Furthermore, the appeals board updated its travel manual to include guidance to its employees on how to properly designate their headquarters location.
+Finally, the appeals board posted its new travel manual on its intranet.